Unifying Information-Theoretic and Pair-Counting Clustering Similarity: Bridging Mutual Information and Pair-Counting via Expansion Around Independence

 The same approximation transfers immediately to the variation of information:

 so, to second order, smaller $VI$ corresponds to a larger weighted quadratic departure from independence.

 Keeping one more term from~\eqref{eq:KL-series} yields

-The cubic correction acts like a skewness term on the field of residuals: it is large when departures are highly one-sided (most mass concentrated in a few positively or negatively deviating clusters).
-Its sign is also informative: a dominant positive cluster–cluster alignment (large positive $\delta_{ij}$ in a few cells) produces a negative cubic correction; a pattern dominated by many small negative residuals produces the opposite.
-In empirical use, a sizable cubic term flags regimes where the simple quadratic picture is incomplete.
-For example, when agreement is driven by a handful of tight intersections that pair-counting indices barely register.
+The cubic correction acts like a skewness term on the residual field.
+It becomes large when departures from independence are concentrated in a few strongly positive or negative cells.
+Its sign is also informative: a dominant positive cluster--cluster alignment produces a negative cubic correction, while a pattern dominated by many small negative residuals produces the opposite.
+In empirical use, a sizable cubic term flags regimes where the simple quadratic picture is incomplete, for example when agreement is driven by a handful of tight intersections that pair-counting indices barely register.
+Fourth and higher terms can be written analogously, but they are increasingly sensitive to small expected masses and poorly estimated high-order residual structure.

-The series in~\eqref{eq:KL-series} is a power series in the normalized residuals $\varepsilon_{ij}=\delta_{ij}/(p_{i\cdot}p_{\cdot j})$.
-When all $|\varepsilon_{ij}|$ are modest, the quadratic term dominates and the approximation in~\eqref{eq:MI-second} is accurate; adding the cubic term~\eqref{eq:MI-cubic} typically corrects most remaining bias.
-In practice, two simple diagnostics help: first, inspect the range of expected masses $p_{i\cdot}p_{\cdot j}$, any very small expectations will magnify higher-order terms; second, examine the empirical distribution of residuals, if these are highly skewed then it suggests the cubic correction will be needed.